JooelRinne/wildlifetrade/README.md

 ## 1. Preparation

 The data collection from a website is done using web-crawling framework ScraPy.
-Before using the Wildlife trade data collector user should familiarise themself with Python annd ScraPy and web scraping using CSS-selectors in general.
+Before using the Wildlife trade data collector, user should familiarise themself with Python annd ScraPy and web scraping using CSS-selectors in general.
 We suggest using virtual environment, such as Conda, to ensure that your project has all the required dependencies and to avoid conflicts between other Python projects.
 This code is last tested using Python version 3.11.3 and ScraPy version 2.9.0 on Windows and Ubuntu.

-Steps
+Steps:
 1. Create a new conda virtual environment using a supported Python 3 version.
 Replace "myenv" with the name of your choice.
    ```ruby
    conda create --name myenv python=3